-(c) The differences between book-basis and tax-basis unrealized appreciation/(depreciation) are attributable primarily to the tax deferral of losses on wash sales, the tax treatment of passive foreign investment companies (PFICs), and the recognition for tax purposes of unrealized gains/losses on certain derivative instruments.
+(a) The differences between book-basis and tax-basis unrealized appreciation/(depreciation) are attributable primarily to the tax deferral of losses on wash sales and the recognition for tax purposes of unrealized gains/losses on certain derivative instruments.

 For tax purposes, net realized capital losses may be carried over to offset future capital gains, if any.
-Funds are permitted to carry forward capital losses for an indefinite period, and such losses will retain their character as either short-term or long-term capital losses.
+Funds are permitted to carry forward capital losses realized for an indefinite period, and such losses will retain their character as either short-term or long-term capital losses.
 As of December 31, 2018, the Portfolio did not have any capital loss carryforwards.